-The Trumatic space heater, incorporating the mains electric blown air facility (Ultraheat), is located in the front lower part of the wardrobe compartment.
+The Trumatic space heater, incorporating the mains electricity blown air facility (Ultraheat) is found in the front lower part of the wardrobe unit.
+The Ultraheat control is located next to the digital control panel on the bulkhead adjacent to the entrance door.